Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 It shows the establishment of two TLS sessions.
 One between the client and the attacker (in red) and one between the attacker and the server (in blue).
 The client will retrieve the attacker's certificate, and calculate a hash, **cert hash**, in red.

 At the end of the NTLM exchanges, this hash will be added in the NTLM response, and will be protected since it is part of the encrypted data of the NTLM response.
 When the server receives this hash, it will hash his own certificate, and seeing that it is not the same result, it will refuse the connection.

-Again, Preempt recently [found a vulnerability](https://www.preempt.com/blog/how-to-easily-bypass-epa-to-compromise-any-web-server-that-supports-windows-integrated-authentication/) which has been fixed since then.

 ## What can be relayed?